 But really, once you know your offer and your traffic, you will know which countries you should concentrate on.

-For example, if you have an English offer that accept media carrier billing, even if you wish to be big in Canada, media carrier billing is non-existent there.
-So it’s better to concentrate on some english speaking european countries that could be T1 like England, or T2 like Ireland.
+For example, if you have an English offer that accepts media carrier billing, even if you wish to be big in Canada, media carrier billing is non-existent there.
+So it’s better to concentrate on some English speaking European countries that could be T1 like England, or T2 like Ireland.

 Sometimes it makes more sense to try to catch the leprechaun than chase the American dream…